digitaltob/personal-site/src/pages/about.md

 I <strong>regularly attend various events and conferences</strong> to keep up with current goings-on in the web industry.
 Bristol has many tech meetups which I'd recommend, including Bristol SEO, Bristol Wordpress People, Bristol JS, SWUX - South West User Experience, and Bristol Inclusive Design and Development.
 I also enjoy the yearly Pixel Pioneers conference.

 Outside of my focus of web development, I also <strong>learn more about the broader industry</strong>, including user experience, digital marketing, business and entrepreneurship via books, courses and podcasts.
-I have also attended the SXSW conference in the USA, which is considered one of the major tech conferences in the world.
-I take this additional knowledge and use it to build websites that work for my clients and their customers.
+I also attend conferences further afield such as SXSW Interactive in Austin, Texas.
+I'm also an active member of <strong>Bristol Media</strong> which is one of the largest creative networks in the UK.
+I take this additional knowledge and use it to build websites that work effectively for my clients and their customers.

 <h2>How I work</h2>
 <div class="four-two-wrapper">